donut-party/donut-docs-site/content/docs/system/_index.md

 tools for abstracting interfaces, but capturing the relationships among components is outside their purview.

-And it's totally possible to write applications without first-class architectural constructs!
-However, I want to be able to explicitly bring these concerns into code in a way that makes it easier accomplish the following tasks:
+Having a well-defined, data-driven method for defining architectural constructs yields a host of benefits.
+If we get it right, we can:

 - View a component dependency graph
 - Write schemas to validate component dependencies
 - Write and read docs for how the architecture is expressed in code
 - Create reusable collections of components that have complex combinations of process and state
-- Create clear boundaries around different parts of my codebase
+- Create clear boundaries around different parts of a codebase

 ### Model: A system of components